gcasa/stepdown/README.md

 Objective-C using Objective-C 1.0 style.
 It provides a split editor/preview window, file open/save/save-as, and live Markdown rendering without WebKit.

+This app is meant to be small and simple.
+It renders a subset of the markdown standard.
+I will try to get it as close to 100% as possible without using WebKit (or the libs-webkitcef).

+## Future Plans

+- Add support for more of the MD standard.
+- Make Document oriented
+- Better support for code blocks.

 ## Features

 - Create, edit, open, and save Markdown files.